mack-book-review/ChessTournament/README.md

 ## 6. Generate random players

 This option will generate players with random names, date of births, and rankings.
 It's a useful starting point for testing and experimenting with the app.

+## 7. Shows all tournaments

+This option will provide general meta-data for each tournament in the database, excluding round and match information for the tournaments.
+That is, it will show the name of the tournament, its venue, and its dates but not the results of each match or round.

+## 8. List rounds in a tournament

+This option will provide information about each round in a tournament, including its number, start date, and end date

+## 9. List matches in a tournament

+This option will provide information about each match in a tournament, including its associated round, the players involved, and the final score for each player

+## 10. Configure and setup a tournament

+This option will allow the user to configure and set up a tournament by inputting basic meta-data (i.e. name, venue, and dates) but will not require the user to enter per-match or per-round information

+## 10. Start and run a tournament

+This option will allow the user to start a tournament and run it to completion, which will require the user to enter data for each match and each round.

+## 11. Delete all tournaments

+This option will allow the user to delete all tournament information

 # MVC Components